DavenportEmma/cluedo/README.md

 # cluedo solving program
 The aim of this project is to develop a program that can solve a game of cluedo.

+This project was started after a humiliating loss in a game of Cluedo.

 ### C++
 As of 28/07/19 you can't make any mistakes like spelling or capitalisation, or miscategorising when entering cards into the system.